 Get your groceries and local snacks at the Central market

 This public market designed by Jože Plečnik stretches from the Dragon Bridge to Triple Bridge, between Vodnikov trg and Pogačarnev trg squares.
 It’s open daily till 6 pm (till 4 pm in winter time) and you can find there plenty of fresh organic veggies, fruits, mushrooms, herbs, spices and scrumptious local dishes.

-Now that you know what to do in Ljubljana, we’d like to suggest where to stay in Ljubljana and where to grab some food & delicacies.
-While escaping the rain for two days, we found some pretty good spots to dry our jumpers and take a breath before we got wet again.
+Now that you know what to do in Ljubljana, time to suggest where to stay in Ljubljana and where to grab some food & delicacies.

 Where to stay in Ljubljana

 This former bank transformed into an original money-themed hostel is centrally located, and within walking distance from the bus & train stations.
 You can stay either in a cool “bank dormitory” or in a double room with a view of the castle and the street.
 The rooms are decorated with money related quotes, and are quite spacious, clean, and come with a simple breakfast and a shared bathroom.
 Free wifi.

 Book your room on Booking.com.